2025SpringSoftwareDev/2025SpringSoftDevProject/README.md

 # 2025SpringSoftDevProject
-Project Members: Carter Plenge, Jake Schellhorn, Landon Swavey
+Project Members: Carter Plenge, Jake Schellhorn, Landon Swavey, Jack Hillman

 ## We will be making a web page and app for a restaurant.